NAIST-SE/AttractingContributors/README.md

 4. Merge 10 Pull Requests into your forked Project.

 # My project
-I want to know a lot of color name

-please write below if you know color name
+I want to know a lot of color name. please write below if you know color name.

 1.